Pangio myersi

-Pangio myersi (Myer's loach, Myer's kuhli or giant kuhli) is a species of loach in the genus Pangio native to Laos, Cambodia and Thailand.
+Pangio myersi (Myer's loach, Myer's kuhli loach or giant kuhli) is a species of loach in the genus Pangio native to Laos, Cambodia, Viet Nam and Thailand.
 They are black with orange bands, and can grow to 10 cm SL.

 In its native range, the giant kuhli likes to swarm under leaves and underwater plants.
 Although it is not a schooling fish, it does prefer to be with others of its kind.